evanx/redex/README.md

 The name of each processor (and its configuration file) is an "instance URI" e.g. `builtin/importer.FileImporter.singleton.json.`

 This name is comprised of its Node module, JavaScript class, and finally its distinguishing instance name.
-The above class is located in `lib/importer/FileImporter.js.`
+The class for the above processor is resolved as `lib/importer/FileImporter.js.`

 The distinguishing name enables multiple instances of the same processor class, configured for different purposes.
 Otherwise we name the instance as `singleton.`